Financial Assistance for Cancer

 - Pharmacological therapy

-- Possible other cancer treatments (stem cell, hyperthermia, photodynamic and blood transfusions)
+- Possible other cancer treatments (bone marrow transplant, hyperthermia, photodynamic and blood transfusions)

-A 2019 report by the U.S. Bureau of Labor Statistics2 revealed that the average monthly costs for cancer treatments were:
+A 2019 report by the U.S. Bureau of Labor Statistics revealed that the average monthly costs for cancer treatments were:

 - $1,000 – $12,000 for chemotherapy